Master’s & Doctoral Programs in Global Studies

 Educational Policies

-The Master’s Program in Global Studies sets standards for the skills and knowledge students will acquire as described below.
+The Master’s Program in Global Studies, Global Studies sets standards for the skills and knowledge students will acquire as described below.
 Those who fulfill the requirements and have passed the thesis defense will receive the diploma.

 1. Acquisition of specialized knowledge and global cultural competencies.

-4. M.A. in Japanese Studies: Acquisition of an integrated and interdisciplinary understanding of Japanese history, literature, religion, art history, society, and culture.
+3. Acquisition of an integrated and interdisciplinary understanding of Japanese history, literature, religion, art history, society, and culture.

 1. Acquisition of specialized knowledge for a professional career.